My first question will be about the start of this project. How did it all begin?

 How did you work on the photo editing?

 Jacques Pion, helped with the image selection.
 I sent him a wide selection and a tighter selection.
 He suggested that I take some out of the tight selection and add others from the wide selection.
 Graciela Magnoni and Daniel Donnelly, photographer friends who are based here in Singapore, helped out with sequencing.
-Later, as I work with Carnet d’Art on the layout, I’m sure the edit will evolved further.
+Later, as I work with Carnet d’Art on the layout, I’m sure the edit will evolve further.

 You will soon be crowdfunding a part of the photobook.
 How will you organise your marketing campaign to fund your book?